grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

-# B a s e - F o o d - RECIPE MANAGER (Milestone Project 3) * to be updated
+# B a s e - F o o d - RECIPE MANAGER (Milestone Project 3)

 Welcome to my Stream Third Project: Data Centric Development Milestone Project - Code Institute!

-The goal was to create an application that allows users to store and easily access vegan cooking recipes online.
+The goal was to create a (data-driven) application that allows users to store and easily access VEGAN cooking recipes online.
+A friend of mine has recently become vegan and he wrote a pdf of easy to make vegan recipes which he would like to share with many others.
+For this reason i decided to contribute to this nice cause by using his recipe database for my project.
+It is our future wish to be able to share this amoung relatives, friends and whoever is interested.
-This app also allows the users to share their recipes with other users or just app viewers.
+This app will allows the users to share their recipes with other users or just to view the recipes as guests.
-The recipes are built on the Flask framework using MongoDB database which can be filtered by a user on the website using the categories href but also searching for a specific ingredient (if available).
+The recipes are built on the Flask framework using MongoDB database which can be filtered by a user on the website using the categories images carrousel [link] and also to retrieve recipes by searching for specific ingredients (when a match is available).
-It is a (data-driven) application, and the target audience is any user targeted towards athletes working out for their competition.

 This website is part of my portfolio to present to prospective employers.

-Please note this is merely a course project, and then the information on the side is used for that purpose alone.
-I only use publicly available data for this purpose.
+Please note that this is merely a course project, and the information on the site is used for such purpose.
+I only used publicly available data in combination with the recipe data with the consent of the authors.
-Recipe Data used on this app was provided by Tom Van Oijen in attempt to help him share his experience as turning vegan!
+The recipe data used on this (data-driven) application was provided by Tom Van Oijen in attempt to help him share his experience as becoming vegan!
-All the photos available in this app were taken by photographer Gaby Van Ingen so please DO ASK permission to use them as they have been share for the solely use of this project.
+All the photos shared through this app were taken by photographer Gaby Van Ingen so please DO ASK permission to use them as they have been share for the solely use of this project.
-Recipes can be filtered by category or thorugh the searchbox for example:  ingredients or method words.
+Recipes can be filtered by category link or thorugh the searchbox for example using: ingredients or method words.
-One disadvantage is that the recipes where provided using a pdf format in Dutch language and had to be manually entered to test the funcionality of this app.
+One large disadvantage is that the recipes where provided in a pdf format in Dutch language and had to be manually entered in order to test the funcionality of this application.
-When more time is available it would be my wish to attempt to generate a json file database and load this directly to the db Mongo.
+In the future it is my wish convert this file to a json file database and load this directly to the db Mongo.

 ## Demo